Lanthanide Impact on the Infra-Red Spectra of Nebular Phase Kilonovae: Spectra

 As time progresses, we see that the main Ni\,\textsc{iii} feature at 11 $\mu$m remains significant, with some additional contribution from Mo\,\textsc{iii} coming in at later times.
 The Br\,\textsc{ii} emission at 14 $\mu$m is reduced, but the overall emission feature increases in relative importance due to more significant emission from Zr\,\textsc{iii} as well as some Mo\,\textsc{iv}.
 There is also relatively more Zr\,\textsc{ii} emission redwards of this, as well as additional Mo\,\textsc{iii} contributions, such that there is significant blending of species at late times.
-We note that for the entire timespan covered here, the lanthanides play an extremely minor, if not negligible role in the emergent spectra at 10 -- 30 $\mu$m.
-We find that the emitting species and evolutionary trends described here are broadly reproduced in most of our parameter space.
+In the $f_{\rm{dyn}} = 0.05$ model, we therefore find that for the entire timespan covered here, the lanthanides play an extremely minor, if not negligible role in the emergent spectra at 10 -- 30 $\mu$m.

-As before, we also look more closely at the edges of our parameter space, notably the $f_{\rm{dyn}} = 0.5$ and $f_{\rm{dyn}} = 0.01$ models, shown at 10, 40 and 75 days in Fig. \ref{fig:MIRspec_variation}.
-Focussing first on the right-hand panels which show the $f_{\rm{dyn}} = 0.01$ model, we find a striking resemblance to the `standard' model.
-Since the impact of lanthanides and third r-process peak species was found to be negligible for most models, it is expected that the lanthanide-poor case would look similar to these other, mildly lanthanide-bearing cases.